-It is important to prioritize and value good decision making – even though it can be a complex process, decisions based on data analysis and clear information are infinitely more likely to produce results.
-Lean into facts, assess evidence and consider multiple sides in order to improve your decision making processes and your team’s ability to do what is best for the organization.
+It is important to prioritize and value good decision-making – even though it can be a complex process, decisions based on data analysis and clear information are more likely to produce results.
+Gather facts, assess evidence, and consider multiple sides in order to improve your decision-making processes and your team’s ability to do what is best for the organization.

 In order to run a successful business, it is important to keep all parties involved satisfied.
-This includes workers, but also extends over to clients and suppliers.
-By focussing and working on said relationships and putting an effort into keeping them healthy, you can enhance performance by actively optimizing your supply chain.
+This includes workers, but also your clients and suppliers.
+By cultivating said relationships and putting an effort into keeping them healthy, you’ll improve performance because you’ll optimize your supply chain.

-Implementing an ISO 9001 quality management system into your organization and following the 7 QMPs comes with many benefits for your organization, including:
+Implementing an ISO 9001 quality management system into your organization and following the seven QMPs benefits you in many ways, including:

-While many of the stipulations are mandatory, there are also non-mandatory requirements that can benefit your processes and documentation but that are not necessary to receive an ISO 9001 certification.
+While many of the stipulations are mandatory, there are also non-mandatory requirements that still benefit your business, but are not necessary to receive an ISO 9001 certification.

-The 10 ISO 9001 clauses define the standard and its terms and definitions (clause 1-3) before going into the actual requirements of the standard (clause 4-10).
-There exists also a 0 clause that goes into detail about the benefits of a QMS and further presents the PDCA (Plan-Do-Check-Act) cycle and process approach.
+The 10 ISO 9001 clauses define the standard and its terms and definitions (clauses 1-3) before going into the actual requirements of the standard (clauses 4-10).
+There is also a 0 clause that talks about the benefits of a QMS and the PDCA (Plan-Do-Check-Act) cycle.
 The 0 clause is useful and should not be overlooked.